mirahmed07/python-api-challenge/VacationPy/README.md

 # VacationPy

+## Run date: 12/07/2020

-Below are the locations I can go visit this time of the year
+### Below are the locations I can go visit this time of the year

 |City	      |Country|	Hotel Name                     |
 |-----------|-------|--------------------------------|